-Dashing, handsome, and connected, Douglas Fairbanks Jr. had a well-established movie career in 1939.
-He could easily have spent the war years starring in light-hearted entertainments.
+Dashing, handsome and connected, Douglas Fairbanks Jr. had a well-established movie career in 1939.
+He could easily have spent the war years starring in lighthearted entertainment.
 Instead, he combined political activism with active-duty military service in the U.S. Navy, and was instrumental in bringing special tactical deception methods to U.S. naval operations.

 At the war's end, Fairbanks was working on schemes to support the scheduled British landings at Singapore.
 He retired from the reserve as a captain in 1954.
 He wrote an enormously entertaining book about his wartime experience, "A Hell of A War."

 However, his truest feelings about his patriotic service may be best expressed in his words to a journalist in 1990.
 After forming the White Committee, he and his family received several death threats.
-"Why did I do it," said Fairbanks.
+"Why did I do it?"
+Fairbanks said.
 "I can only describe it with words that are considered rather corny these days: conviction, conscience, doing what I thought was right, the hell with the results."